Christopher Havens

 “You should never set aside your dreams and goals and dismiss them as impossible just because you are institutionally challenged,” Havens said.
 “Today is not just a day to celebrate pi, but mathematics as a whole and celebrate an opportunity we have to move our lives in a positive direction.”

 Besides having a research paper published, Chris also submitted a problem to Math Horizons, a magazine published by the Mathematical Association of America (MAA) meant to be accessible to undergraduate mathematics majors.
-The problem is this, What is the smallest positive integer such that is a perfect square?
+The problem is this, What is the smallest positive integer yy such that 1729y2+11729y^2 + 1 is a perfect square?
 This is a form of Pell’s Equation, and there’s a connection to the mathematicians Srinivasa Ramanujan and G. H. Hardy.

 Ramanujan was a self-taught mathematician from India who produced thousands of new ideas in number theory.
 In early January 1913, he sent a letter with some of his results to Hardy who was at Cambridge at the time.
 Later, Hardy said that the letters were “certainly the most remarkable I have received” and that Ramanujan was “a mathematician of the highest quality, a man of altogether exceptional originality and power”.
 He invited Ramanujan to visit him in England, and Ramanujan arrived in April 1914.